Rule 14-708. Character and fitness.

 (b)(4)(C) The application of an Applicant who neither takes corrective action nor requests a transfer shall be considered withdrawn.

-(c) Formal hearing; Applicant's request.
+(c) Formal hearing.
 In matters where the Character and Fitness Committee decides to convene or an Applicant so requests, the Character and Fitness Committee shall hold a formal hearing.
 The formal hearing shall be a closed proceeding and may be scheduled whether or not preceded by an investigative interview.

 (c)(1) A formal hearing shall be attended by no fewer than three Character and Fitness Committee members.
 Five calendar days before the hearing, the Applicant and the Committee must provide a list of witnesses and a copy of any exhibits to be offered into evidence.
 If an Applicant chooses to submit a written statement, it must also be filed five calendar days before the hearing.